costajob/git_commands/README.md

 ```

 #### Branches
-Along with the repository you always have to specify the list of branches you want the command to interact with.
+As with the repository you always have to specify the list of branches you want to work with.
+There are different options:
-You have two main options here:

 ##### List of branches
 Specify a comma separated list of branch names:

 ```
-rebase --branches=feature/love_me_tender,feature/teddybear,feature/return_to_sender
+rebase --repo=/Users/Elvis/greatest_hits --branches=feature/love_me_tender,feature/teddybear,feature/return_to_sender

 Loading branches file...
 Successfully loaded 3 branches: